Getting started: Is telebehavioral health right for your practice?

 Take time for staff training.
-Spend time to make sure your staff has the skills to do their job well.
-Help your staff better understand and support your patients with training on the basics of telehealth as well as addiction and mental health disorders.
+Spend time to make sure your staff have the skills to do their job well.
+Help your staff better understand and support your patients with training on the basics of telehealth as well as behavioral, addiction and mental health disorders.
 Include cultural sensitivity and accessibility requirements as part of your regular skills training.

 Exploring telehealth technology

 - Get connected.
 Making sure your patients can get online for telehealth is essential.
 Do your research and ensure broadband internet is available, affordable, and easily accessible in your community.
 Some cities also offer “tele-hubs” — rooms with a computer and free internet access, often located in community centers or libraries.

 Get familiar with state and local laws.
 Using telehealth for your behavioral and mental health practice requires following a new set of regulations specific to telehealth.
 It also means spending more time and cost to stay compliant (video).
 Review the different laws for telehealth services, including specific state licensure requirements for psychologists and other behavioral and mental health professionals.
 If you plan to practice telepsychiatry or offer services prescribing controlled substances via telehealth, research the state and federal rules and regulations.